Al-Nassr FC: Kit deals

-Stadiums
+Grounds

+Interior view of King Saud University Stadium, which has served as a home ground of Al-Nassr since 2020.

 Throughout its history, Al-Nassr has played in many stadiums.
 From 1972 until 2020, the club's home stadium was Prince Faisal bin Fahd Sports City Stadium.
 From 1987 until 2020, the club alternated its home stadium with King Fahd Sports City Stadium.
 In 2020, Al-Nassr moved to King Saud University Stadium: this move stirred controversy, as the stadium had been the home of their rivals, Al-Hilal, between 2018 and 2020.
 Al-Nassr and Al-Hilal are expected to share the Prince Mohammed bin Salman Stadium upon its planned completion in 2029.